DanielWilliamParsons/AICorpusEngineering/README.md

 The model should load and output a response to a request for grading an essay.
 While doing this you can inspect memory usage on your computer and adjust the model accordingly.

 ## Preparing to run Python Scripts
-Make sure to install all the packages required to run the python scripts
+First install the package in editable mode

-`pip install -r requirements.txt`
+`pip install -e .`

+This makes the command-line entry points available globally in your environment.

 ## Preparing texts for parts of speech tagging
 **SpaCy models for tagging text**